sruthiviswanadham/Poisson_distribution/README.md

-# DATE :
+# Date :
-# Fitting Poisson  distribution
+# Fitting Poisson  distribution :
 # Aim :

 To fit poisson distribution for the arrival of objects per minute from the feeder